ArminKleinert/Lyra/README.md

-int?                 | 1     | Checks whether the value is a int. float?               | 1     | Checks whether the value is a float. string?              | 1     | Checks whether the value is a string.
+int?                 | 1     | Checks whether the value is a int. float?               | 1     | Checks whether the value is a float. string?              | 1     | Checks whether the value is a string. vector?              | 1     | Checks whether the value is a vector. symbol?              | 1     | Checks whether the value is a symbol.
                      |       |
 int                  | 1     | Tries to convert a value to an int. float                | 1     | Tries to convert a value to a float.